mweel1/usa_high_level/federal-emergency-dispatch/index.md

 Today using a mobile phone there is no way to communicate via Text Message, or critical emergency actions.

-The federal/local dispatch directory would provide services to allow the operating system to communicate with the various dispatch in the marketplace.
+The federal/local dispatch directory would provide services to allow the operating system to communicate with the various dispatch systems in the marketplace.

 Any geo-location can be sent with a [command set](/command-set) which will automatically connect to their federal, state, or local dispatch services based on where the request came from.